surrealpatty/SurrealSystems/workspace/tests/README.md

-# Integration tests — CodeCrowds
+# Integration tests — Surreal Systems

 This folder contains integration tests that exercise the main API flows.